abdrahmansoltan/Learning-Notes/Testing/1-Testing.md

 is just a casual term to mean that you're testing/confirming/validating something that should follow very clear and simple logic.
 It's asking someone else to confirm that you are not **insane** and that what seems to make sense to you also makes sense to them

-- Usually at the beginning of the testing process
+- Usually at the beginning of the testing process to make sure that our testing environment and configuration works correctly

 ```js
 expect(true).toBe(true);